zhengruitao/zhengruitao.github.io/_pages/cv.md

   * Xlinux FPGA developing tools
 * Others
   * Origin & Git
-  * learn more for ml
+  * learning more for ML

 Service and leadership
 ======